ivogabe/phaethon/readme.md

 	});
 }
 ```
 Errors will be catched by phaethon.
-If a ServerError is catched, it will be shown to the user.
+If a ServerError is caught, it will be shown to the user.
 ServerError is a class that just has the status code of the error and optionally a text and headers.
 Otherwise the user will see `500 Internal server error.`

 Async functions
 ---------------
 You can also use phaethon with async functions, since async functions use promises.
 You can use Babel or TypeScript to transpile async functions.
-For TypeScript, set `target` to `es6` and `experimentalAsyncFunctions` to `true`.
+For TypeScript, set `target` to `es6`.
 Same example as above:
 ```typescript
 declare function somePromiseTask(input: string): Promise<string>;